Reinforcement Learning with Generalizable Gaussian Splatting: Method

 $\mathcal{H}_r$, $\mathcal{H}s$, and $\mathcal{H}_o$ represent the corresponding decoder heads for the Gaussian parameters, which are formulated by three full convolutional layers with $1\times 1$ convolution kernel.
 The predicted parameter maps have the same spatial resolution as the source image, i.e. $\textbf{R} \in R^{H \times W \times 4}, \textbf{S} \in R^{H \times W \times 3}, \alpha \in R^{H \times W \times 1}$.
 Different functions activate each parameter map. $norm$ indicates the normalization function along the channel dimension. $exp$ is the exponential activation.

 \textbf{Gaussian Refinement}.
 After obtaining those properties, we can directly render novel views by Gaussian rasterization.
 However, due to inherent biases in the image, such as color biases related to different view directions, this might lead to some inconsistent noise.
-To address this issue, we adopt an Autoencoder architecture to smooth these Gaussian properties and filter out inconsistent noises.
+To address this issue, we adopt a GNN-based Autoencoder architecture to smooth these Gaussian properties and filter out inconsistent noises.
 This procedure is formulated as follows.

 We implement the encoder $E_\theta$ and the decoder $D_\theta$ as graph-based networks, similar to~\cite{yang2018foldingnet}.
-We select the KNN neighbor number $K=16$ to construct subgraphs based on $\mathbf{X}$ to perform message-passing.
+We select the KNN neighbor number $K=16$ to construct subgraphs.
 The encoder contains 3 MLPs and outputs the graph with 128-dimensional node features.
 The decoder also includes 3 layers to restore their respective original parameters.
+The GNN can be considered a regularization term to alleviate high-frequency noises caused by the discrepancy between neighboring views due to its smooth nature.
 After this operation, we obtain the smoothed 3D Gaussian representation which can be used to render the target view by Eq.~\ref{eq: main pipeline equation}